swiftlang/swift-evolution/proposals/NNNN-failable-numeric-initializers.md

 #endif
 ```

-Foundation should also extend all numeric types as well as `Bool` with a failable conversion initializer accepting `NSNumber`:
+Foundation should extend all numeric types as well as `Bool` with a failable conversion initializer accepting `NSNumber`:

 ```swift
 init(exact value: NSNumber) throws
 ```

+Finally, Foundation should extend `NSDecimal` and `NSDecimalNumber` with the entire familly of throwing numeric conversion initializers, including `NSNumber`.

 ## Detailed design